 “Free them and get out!” they cried in unison.

-“You are a true hero, Comet,” said Vartox.
+“You are a true hero, Captain Comet,” said Vartox sometime later.

-“You are a good man as well,” said Comet.
+“You are a good man as well,” said Adam Blake.
 “I know you’ve got friends on Earth, and now you have one more.
 Come visit us again soon.”

-Sometime later, Zogg asked him, “So, Comet, you return to Earth now?
+Zogg approached Adam and said, “So, Captain, you are returning to Earth now?
 No fanfare, no victory celebration?”

 “Sure,” said Captain Comet, shrugging.
 “That’s show biz.”